StamKavid/StamKavid/README.md

 **TECHNOLOGIES:**

-• **Python** (Numpy, Pandas, Seaborn, Sklearn, TensorFlow, etc.) | <br>
+• **Python** | <br>
-Proficient in Python and have experience working with various libraries and frameworks for data analysis and machine learning.
+Proficient in Python and experienced with various libraries and frameworks for data analysis and machine learning, such as Numpy, Pandas, Seaborn, Sklearn, TensorFlow, etc.

 • **Deep Learning Frameworks & architectures** | <br>
 Familiar with multiple DL frameworks such as Tensorflow, Keras, PyTorch, and architectures such as CNN, RNN and GAN.